brian-team/brian-code-editor/README.md

 Thank you for using the VS Code Brian Simulator Extension!
 If you have any questions, encounter issues, or want to contribute, please don't hesitate to [get in touch](https://brian.discourse.group/).

+## Google Summer of Code 2023

+This project is a part of [Google Summer of Code](https://summerofcode.withgoogle.com/) 2023, sponsored by [INCF](https://www.incf.org/) and mentored by [Marcel Stimberg](https://github.com/mstimberg), [Dan Goodman](https://github.com/thesamovar) and [Ben Evan](https://github.com/bdevans).

+[Abhishek Tiwari](https://github.com/AbhishekTiwari23) is the contributor to this project.

+### About Brian.Org

+[Brian.Org](https://briansimulator.org/) is an open-source software package for simulating spiking neural networks.
+It is written in Python and is designed to be easy to use and extend.
+The project is maintained by a community of developers and researchers from around the world.

+### About INCF

+The [International Neuroinformatics Coordinating Facility (INCF)](https://www.incf.org/) is an international organization that promotes the sharing of neuroscience data and tools.
+It supports the development of open-source software and provides funding for research projects like this one.

+### About Google Summer of Code

+[Google Summer of Code](https://summerofcode.withgoogle.com/) is a global program that offers students stipends to write code for open-source projects.
+It is sponsored by Google and has been running since 2005.

 Happy coding!